kunhwiko/concepts/cloud/kubernetes/B-components.md

 ---
 ##### High Availability
 ```
 a) Master nodes and their components should be redundant in case of an outage.
-Leader election is used so that only one
+b) API server is stateless, so multiple API servers can be active at a time.
+A load balancer can be placed in front of
+   master nodes to split traffic between API servers.
+c) Schedulers and controller managers perform leader election by periodically attempting to obtain a lock.
+This prevents
-   master node is active at a time.
-This prevents schedulers or controller managers from taking duplicate actions at the
+   schedulers or controller managers from taking duplicate actions at the same time.
-   same time.
-b) Users can choose to run etcd on an isolated server in the event the master node goes down.
+d) etcd can either run on the master node or run on an isolated server.
+Leader election for etcd is done through raft
+   protocol.
+All write requests are forwarded to the leader, and the leader will ensure a copy of the data is then sent
+   to all etcd instances.
+When a new etcd instance comes up, data is copied to it.
 ```

 ##### API Server Cache